Touchstone Talks: Ep 3 - What's Your Number?

 retirement red zone hits, it's game on.

 You can't get it wrong.
-You.
-No.

 No. Nobody wants to exit their business